OGRECave/ogre/Docs/src/scripts.md

 material <NewUniqueChildName> : <ReferenceParentMaterial>
 ```

 The only caveat is that a parent material must have been defined/parsed prior to the child material script being parsed.
-The easiest way to achieve this is to either place parents at the beginning of the material script file, or to use the ’import’ directive (See @ref Script-Import-Directive).
+The easiest way to achieve this is to either place parents at the beginning of the material script file, or to use the @ref Script-Import-Directive.
 Note that inheritance is actually a copy - after scripts are loaded into Ogre, objects no longer maintain their copy inheritance structure.
 If a parent material is modified through code at runtime, the changes have no effect on child materials that were copied from it in the script.

 Material copying within the script alleviates some drudgery from copy/paste but having the ability to identify specific techniques, passes, and texture units to modify makes material copying easier.
 Techniques, passes, texture units can be identified directly in the child material without having to layout previous techniques, passes, texture units by associating a name with them, Techniques and passes can take a name and texture units can be numbered within the material script.
 You can also use variables, See @ref Script-Variables.